The name of the Corporation is Naval Intelligence Professionals (NIP).

 NIP will establish and maintain a National Headquarters in the National Capital Region (NCR).

 The membership shall be made up of Full Members, Honorary Members, and NIP Sponsors; other types of membership may be added as required subject to a majority vote of the NIP Board of Directors and the Full Membership (see voting procedure).

 2.1.1 Full Members

-Individuals, who may or may not be U.S. citizens, who do not qualify for Full or Associate Membership but who support the purposes of the NIP as stated in the Articles of Incorporation and herein, may be nominated for Honorary Membership.
+Individuals, who may or may not be U.S. citizens who are not applying for Full Membership, but demonstratively support the purposes of the NIP as stated in the Articles of Incorporation and herein, may be nominated for Honorary Membership.
 Nominations may be made to the national Chairman by individual Full Members or any organizational entity.
 Candidates nominated to the Chairman will be reviewed by the Board of Directors; a two-thirds vote by the Board of Directors will be required for acceptance.
-The intent of this provision is that the Board of Directors will maintain reasonable controls over the number and types of individuals accepted for Honorary Membership.
+The intent of this provision is to recognize individuals who have contributed to the profession, but may not be interested in becoming a fully active members.
+Examples of individuals that may be nominated as an Honorary Member include, but are not limited to guest keynote speakers or individuals that create opportunities to communicate and highlight the value of the profession.
+The Board of Directors will maintain reasonable controls over the number and types of individuals accepted for Honorary Membership.

 An active NIP member willing to provide financial support to NIP in addition to the normal dues structure.